silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 Once that's done, you'll have two new files at `~/.ssh`. `id_rsa` contains your private key and should be kept secret.
 `id_rsa.pub` is your public key and should be used with Gitlab.

-Installing msysgit on Windows will give you access to `ssh-keygen.exe` programme that works similarly to the Unix/Linux variant.
+Installing msysgit on Windows will give you access to `ssh-keygen.exe` which works similarly to the Unix style equivalent.

 ## Entering your SSH key into Gitlab